“How To Select The Best Landlord Association” written by Mike Marko

 3. Local Landlord Associations

-Usually, the local landlord association are working with local authorities to ensure that the opinions and voice of the local landlords on their area are not ignored.
+Usually, the local landlord association is working with local authorities to ensure that the opinions and voice of the local landlords in their area are not ignored.

 Also, the local landlord associations play a huge role in fighting local landlord licensing schemes.
 This includes… The creation of article 4.
-It is the directions that tighten the planning regulations about the changes of the usage of requirements for HMO properties.
-Particularly in areas of high student concentration under threat of the so called ‘studentification’.
+It is the directions that tighten the planning regulations about the changes in the usage of requirements for HMO properties.
+Particularly in areas of high student concentration under threat of the so-called ‘studentification’.

 Final Thoughts On Picking The Best Landlord Association